 Travel Mistakes I Made (So You Don’t Have To)

-Even with all the research and planning, Switzerland still surprised me, and not always in a good way.
-I made a few avoidable mistakes on my first trip that cost time, money, and in some cases, a better experience.
-So here are the key errors I made (and what you can do differently) so you can learn from my trial and error.
+Even though I did a lot of research and planning, Switzerland still surprised me, and not always in a good way.
+I made a few mistakes on my first trip that cost me time, money, and in some cases, a better experience.
+So here are the main mistakes I made (and what you can do instead) so you can learn from my mistakes.

 Mistake #1: Not Booking Scenic Train Seats in Advance

-I assumed I could just hop on the Glacier Express or Bernina Express with a rail pass.
-Wrong.
-While the pass covers the fare, seat reservations are mandatory and they sell out weeks in advance during peak season.
+I thought I could just get on the Glacier Express or Bernina Express with a rail pass.
+No. The pass includes the fare, but you must make a seat reservation, which sells out weeks in advance during the busiest times.

 What to Do Instead:

-Always book your scenic train reservations ahead of time, especially if you’re traveling in summer or on weekends.
-And don’t forget to check times on the SBB app.
+Always make your reservations for scenic trains ahead of time, especially if you’re going on a weekend or in the summer.
+And don’t forget to use the SBB app to check times.

 Mistake #2: Underestimating Costs (and Not Budgeting)

-I thought I had planned enough but Switzerland is expensive in sneaky ways.
-A coffee here, a train ride there, and suddenly your daily budget is blown.
-I didn’t plan for things like mountain cable cars or impulse food purchases, which can add up fast.
+I thought I had planned enough, but Switzerland is sneaky and costs a lot.
+You can blow your daily budget in no time by getting a coffee here and taking a train ride there.
+I didn’t plan for things like cable cars up the mountain or buying food on a whim, which can add up quickly.

 Switzerland Travel Tip: